[Infographic] BOI Company Thailand

 This visa allows you to remain in the country to begin work on the project.

-Steps for visa to conduct feasibility study :
+Steps for a visa to conduct feasibility study :

 - Incorporate the company and receive BOI approval